Updated on May 6, 2022. Why? Because it looks like prices are lower than when we wrote this original post!

 Obviously, the Florida sun is pretty intense in August, and I wanted to guarantee that I’d have a home base with some protective shade for the family.
 I also wanted space where we could spread out and an area with a little quite for beach reading and maybe a nap.

 I got all of that by calling ahead and reserving a Beachcomber Shack.
+(But you can also rent day-of, if available, at High and Dry Rentals.)

 So, what is a Beachcomber Shack?